Staff

 Other Curriculum Areas |

-RE – Looking at the key question: What do religions say to us when life gets hard?
-DT – Structures-Designing and making a playground Music – Charanga unit, Ukeleles or Digital music-learning to compose a piece using Garageband.
-PE – Outdoor Games PSHCE – RSE: Please see the school website and email for further details.
-Computing – Website creation and Communication French – Me in the world |
+RE – Looking at the key question: ‘Why do some people believe God exists?’
+Art –Activism: Exploring how artists use their skills to speak on behalf of communities and making art about things we care about.
+Music – Charanga unit, Ukeleles or Digital music-learning to compose a piece using Garageband.
+PE – Outdoor Games PSHCE – Zones of Regulation and Constructing a class charter Computing – 3D Modelling French – Traditions and Celebrations |

 Important Dates |